Couples Counseling

 The Two-Sided Nature of Traditional Marriage Counseling

-Traditional marriage counseling can indeed be beneficial if both partners are equally committed to working for their relationship.
-It's a demanding journey, spanning many months, where both partners need to learn and employ new skills to reform their relationship.
+Traditional marriage counseling can indeed be beneficial if both partners are equally committed to working on their relationship.
+For it to work, it is a demanding journey, spanning many months, where both partners need to learn and employ new insights and skills to reform their relationship.
 The commitment must be unwavering; if one partner hesitates from the onset, it might cripple the process.
+If one partner does not engage in shifting perspectives, it will stall the progress.

 Individual Therapy: A Partial Solution